 If you are considering facial surgery you want to see that your surgeon is technically evolved and is in their surgical prime.
 If you are being shown a selection of well thumbed printed photos it might be worth continuing your search!

 A facelift is not a something you should be shopping for in the bargain basement.
 The old adage buy cheap, buy twice is unfortunately true.
-It’s often a false economy, you could get lucky but is it worth the risk?
+It’s often a false economy, you could get lucky but is it worth the risk with cosmetic surgery?